 Cosmetic Tooth Bonding is a simple, fast, and effective way to improve your smile.
-Tooth bonding is a popular procedure in cosmetic dentistry in Plano, TX.
+Tooth bonding is a popular procedure in cosmetic dentistry.
 Bonding is an additive procedure for front and back teeth to enhance the smile and eliminate tooth decay or damage.
-During the process, a composite dental resin is bonded onto the teeth and then sculpted for a natural, esthetic result.
+During the process, we bond a composite dental resin onto the teeth and then sculpt this material for a natural, esthetic result.
+Dr. Jacob Grapevine provides cosmetic tooth bonding in Plano, TX.

-Composite bonding is suitable for patients of all ages and offers a conservative approach to cosmetic and restorative concerns.
+Composite bonding suits patients of all ages and offers a conservative approach to cosmetic and restorative concerns.

-Dr. Grapevine is an experienced cosmetic dentist and can achieve natural-looking results with tooth bonding to address a wide range of common dental concerns:
+Dr. Grapevine is an experienced cosmetic dentist and can achieve natural-looking results with tooth bonding.
+Dental bonding can address a wide range of common dental concerns:

 - Chipped teeth